-- 17. The Domain Chandon parcel is the only parcel located outside of the Town boundaries that receives wastewater services from the Town, and it receives this service under the 1991 Agreement. - 18.
+- 17. The Domaine Chandon parcel is the only parcel located outside of the Town boundaries that receives wastewater services from the Town, which it receives under a 1991 Agreement. - 18.
 The Town anticipates there is adequate capacity in its wastewater system to serve existing and future customers given that the Town is close to buildout.
 Further, Town staff regularly monitors and maintains existing facilities and schedules and implements capital projects consistent with the Town's Capital Improvement Plan.